Yakrware/sum_times/README.md

 ##Purpose

-SumTimes is an exception-based time tracking and scheduling tool intended for small teams and businesses operating under flex time schedules.
+Sumtimes is an exception-based time tracking and scheduling tool intended for small teams and businesses.
 The intent is to build a simple, flexible way to generate timesheets for businesses that don't need a monolithic tracking implementation.
+Sumtimes is perfect for small businesses between 5 and 50 employees and can handle salaried and hourly employees as well as flex time and shift work.

 ##Installation